A Background and Primer for Water Investments

 Desalination technology, among others, will play a huge role in helping to avoid the coming water crisis.
 But, as of yet, desalination is not cost-competitive with other tactics such as water importation – though the price has declined 60% in the last 15 years, and continues to do so.

-Desalinating one acre-foot (326,000 gallons) costs about $800, while importing that same amount costs about $500.
-In the near future these price points will intersect, making it more economically viable to use this desalination.
+Desalinating one acre-foot (326,000 gallons) can cost more than to $1200, while importing that same amount costs about $800.
+In the near future, these price points will intersect, making it more economically viable to use this desalination.
 When that happens, we'll see investment in desalination grow much faster than it already is.

-To date, there are already 11,000 desalination facilities in 120 countries worldwide, with a capacity of 4 billion gallons daily, or about 1.5 trillion gallons annually.
+To date, there are already nearly 18,500 desalination facilities in 150 countries worldwide, with a capacity of 22.9 billion gallons daily, or about 8.36 trillion gallons annually.

-Plus, most of these facilities are in the Middle East, with only 1,200 in the US – making this truly a young industry with plenty of investment opportunity.
-There will be plenty more sites being built and coming online, especially in water-scarce coastal regions like California and Florida.
+Plus, just looking at the U.S., this truly is a young industry with plenty of investment opportunity.
+There will be many more sites being built and coming online, especially in water-scarce coastal regions like California and Florida.